laurendc/nannytracker/README.md

 - Track reimbursable expenses with date, amount, and description
 - Support for single and round trips
 - Automatic mileage calculation using Google Maps API
-- Weekly summaries of mileage, expenses, and reimbursement amounts
+- **Weekly summaries** of mileage, expenses, and reimbursement amounts with improved formatting and alignment
+- **Search trips** by origin, destination, date, or type (Ctrl+F)
 - Edit and delete trips with confirmation
 - Persistent storage of trip and expense data
-- Beautiful terminal UI with keyboard navigation
+- **Beautiful terminal UI** with color highlighting for navigation and clear alignment

 ## Installation